 Brief History of Tang Soo Do

-Ancient trade routes from India to China, Japan, Korea, and other Far Eastern countries helped the sharing of knowledge for different fighting systems.
+Ancient trade routes from India to China, Japan, Korea, and other Far Eastern countries helped spread knowledge and understanding of various fighting systems.
 Karate is the result of several centuries of shared knowledge, greatly influenced by Okinawa Te (Okinawa Hand) and Chinese fighting systems.
 The original pronunciation of "Karate" using two Chinese characters is "Kara Hand" or the hand of the Kara Kingdom.
 Kara is the name of an ancient province of China, and therefore some far eastern countries refer to it as China Hand Way, or "Tang Soo Do."